-This spec defines interactions between window managers, applications and the utilities that form part of a desktop environment.
-It builds on the ICCCM [2], which defines wm/client interactions at a lower level.
-It was born out of a need to replace the original Gnome WM specification, although this specification has been designed to be independent of any one desktop environment.
+This spec defines interactions between window managers, applications, and the utilities that form part of a desktop environment.
+It builds on the ICCCM [2], which defines WM (window manager) interactions at a lower level.
+The ICCCM does not provide ways to implement many features that modern desktop users expect.
+The GNOME and KDE desktop projects originally developed their own extensions to the ICCCM to support these features; this spec replaces those custom extensions with a standardized set of ICCCM additions that any desktop environment can adopt.